 Ensure that the .decimal GRID block contour in RayStation matches the physical block.
-The CreateDotDecimalBlockContour method creates the .decimal GRID block contour for the current collimator angle.
-After creation the .decimal GRID block is handled as a regular photon block in RayStation and does not rotate with the collimator.
-If the collimator angle is changed the block contour will no longer correspond to the physical .decimal GRID block which rotates with the collimator.

-Since the .decimal GRID block is not manufactured based on a block contour exported from RayStation, it is crucial to ensure that the block contour in RayStation matches the physical block and that the .decimal GRID block contour is not changed unintentionally by changing the collimator angle or other manual editing.
-To ensure that the block contour has not been unintentionally changed, the CreateDotDecimalBlockContour method can be called again as a last step before final dose computation and plan approval.
+The CreateDotDecimalBlockContour method creates a block contour matching the .decimal GRID block.
+After creation, the .decimal GRID block is handled as a regular photon block in RayStation and can be edited.
+Since the .decimal GRID block is not manufactured based on a block contour exported from RayStation, it is crucial to ensure that the block contour in RayStation matches the physical block and that it is not unintentionally altered by manual editing.
+To ensure that the block contour remains unchanged, the CreateDotDecimalBlockContour method can be called again as a last step before final dose computation and plan approval.